bcnataly/data-analyst-portfolio-nataly/2_Project_MySQL-PowerBI/README.md

 ### 🧠 Key Insights

+The figures are in U.S. format.

 - **Demographics:**
-    - The Techniserv Group has a total of 1.000 employees.
+    - The Techniserv Group has a total of 1,000 employees.
-    - The average employee age is 39.
+    - The average age of employees is 39.
     - 68.3% of employees are male and 31.7% are female.
 Interestingly, women have a slightly higher average salary than men.

 - **Workforce Distribution:**